 - How you can build a website, get thousands of visitors…and then sell it

 If you are interested in monetizing your website, Niche Pursuits is, by far, the best website online.
 Spencer has taught me a lot about how to earn money on my blog visitors.

 This is what you can expect to learn on Nichepursuits.com:

 - How to put useful ads on your website that visitors will click on

 - How to use the Amazon Affiliate Program to earn money

 That was it.
 Now, let’s look at what we have learned and how we can implement these changes to grow your blog traffic.

 - Stay focused and determined.
-You are not going to see amazing results within a year.
+You are not going to see spectacular results within a year.
 Online business doesn’t work like that.

 Do spend SOME time reading articles like this one, but not too much.
 Education is important, but it’s more important to create powerful content on a user-friendly platform.

 Use social media channels to grow your business.
-It does not only help to get more traffic from Facebook, but it also tells Google that your website is important.
+It does not only help to get more traffic from Facebook, but it also tells Google that your website is influential.